graemeniedermayer/augmented_reality_SD/README.md

 #### do on local computer
 `git clone https://github.com/graemeniedermayer/augmented_reality_SD.git`

-launch automatic1111 with api option (currently it's only setup of 512 models)
+launch automatic1111 with api option (currently it's only setup for the 512 models)

 `python launch.py --xformers --api`

 launch proxy pass server from the project root directory.

 `python proxy_pass_server.py`

+once these two server are running you should be able to go to the (webapp)[https://graemeniedermayer.github.io/augmented_reality_SD/frontend/auto1111.html] and start using it immediately.
+You can also host this webxr app independently.

 ##### optional
 you may want to remake the ssl keys.
 This is critical if your local network is unsecure for some reason.